unicode-org/message-format-wg/exploration/overriding-extending-namespacing.md

 _What is this proposal trying to achieve?_

+This design defines how externally-authored functions can appear in a _message_;
+how externally-authored function options (and their values) can be supported;
+and what, if any, effects this has on the namespace of functions and options.

 Implementations will provide the functionality for selection and formatting, including options and option values.
 Much of this functionality will be mandated by the default registry.